 Menu

-You’ll need to consider what type of charger, AC or DC, you require based on how quickly you’ll need your vehicle(s) charged.
+You’ll need to consider what type of chargers, AC or DC, you require based on how quickly you want vehicle(s) to be charged.
 For example, a level 1 AC 2.3kW wall socket will require 8 hrs or more to charge 100km of range while a DC charger at 350kW will take less than 10 minutes.

-The number of vehicles in your fleet, and how many will need to charge at one time, will determine how many connections you require.
-The total kW required can be determined based on the size of charger, the total number of chargers and the type of power supply you wish to connect to.
+The number of vehicles that will be charged at one time will determine how many connections you require.
+The total kW can be determined based on the size of the charger, the total number of chargers and the type of power supply you wish to connect to.

 How long does it take to charge ?